OpenHD/OpenHD/OpenHD/ohd_interface/README.md

 When no wifibroadcast, Artosyn, or Microhard link is detected, OpenHD automatically falls back to an IP/Ethernet link.
 Air listens for discovery requests on UDP port `49891`.
-Ground probes every active local IPv4 network;
-the air response supplies its IP address and the video and telemetry UDP ports.
+Ground probes every active local IPv4 network using both directed broadcasts and bounded unicast subnet scans; the air response supplies its IP address and the video and telemetry UDP ports.
 Both sides then configure the existing Ethernet video and telemetry forwarding path.
 Discovery continues in the background so DHCP address changes and reconnections are handled without restarting OpenHD.

 If a connected Ethernet interface has no usable DHCP address after a short grace period, OpenHD configures a direct-link `/24`: air uses `192.168.8.1` and